 You submit your full training records and portfolio of work to demonstrate how you satisfy our core objectives.

 When you're ready to apply for professional membership you'll need to fill out IPD final report forms for each of your core objectives.
+These forms must be completed in English.

 If you're following the Individually Managed route you'll need to complete a quarterly report form and progress summary record too.
 All forms are available as downloads below.

 Your portfolio illustrates how your work and experience have helped you meet your core objectives.
-For interviews held in 2021 applicants will have the option of submitting an E-portfolio or a paper portfolio.

 It should include examples of your work from a variety of projects.
 The portfolio must be sub-divided into the core objectives, with the evidence provided relating specifically to an objective.
+All portfolio documents must be translated (if necessary) and submitted in English.

 E-portfolios must be a single PDF of up to a maximum of 300 pages including drawings, sketches, and any calculations.
 The font size used in your portfolio and IPD final report forms must be no smaller than Arial 10.
 Further information on the E-portfolio can be found in the guidance document below.